-For any other service, please use the CONTACT Guide published by the Citizens Advice Bureau.
+For any other service, please use the CONTACT Guide published by the Volunteering and Contact ACT.
 PH: 6248 7988.

 You can also find a useful list of local and national community services, government departments and charities on the Woden Community Services website here.

 IMPORTANT NOTE:Tenants’ Union ACT publishes this website as a free service to the public.

 This website provides information about the law designed to help users understand their legal rights and obligations.
 However legal information is not the same as legal advice (the application of law to an individual's specific circumstances).
 Although we make all efforts to ensure our information is accurate and useful, we recommend you consult the Tenants Advice Service for advice specific to your circumstances.
 You are also free to consult an independent solicitor for a second opinion.